 Helmet Laws are a Cop Out for the Authorities

 Insisting on cyclists wearing helmets is just a way for authorities to cop out of providing safe cycling infrastructure.
-I felt a lot safer cycling helmetless on Montréal’s separated lanes than I feel when I am commuting home from work in Burnaby.
-Sure, I have the mandatory helmet on my head – but how is that going to help if I get hit by one of the buses sharing the lane with me, or by an SUV whose driver is preoccupied with an “important” phone call?
+I felt a lot safer cycling without a bike helmet on Montreal’s separated lanes than I feel when I am commuting home from work in Burnaby.
+Sure, I have the mandatory bike helmet on my head – but how is that going to help if I get hit by one of the buses sharing the lane with me, or by an SUV whose driver is preoccupied with an “important” phone call?

 I’d be just as dead, with or without a helmet.
 (Research indicates that helmets are pretty useless at speeds over 23 kph.)